 Would you like to help us provide Scholarships to budding philanthropists?

 Donations to the Scholarship Program are accepted year-round.
-If you would like to make a donation of any size help these young women participate in our programs, please click here.
+If you would like to make a donation of any size help these women participate in our programs, please click here.